 The great Cave of the Bear, a masterpiece of nature, is unique in Romania and Europe.
 People allover the world come to Romania to see it because of its uniqueness and beauty.
 The great Cave of the Bear, located in the North-Western part of Romania, was discovered only recently, in 1975, by a miner named Traian Curta.

 He was minding his day-to-day business when a controlled explosion used in mining works disclosed a small crack in the rock, about 30 centimeters wide.
-Curious as he was, he climbed down, on a rope, into the hole, to see what it was down there.
+Curious as he was, he switched off the Straddle Packer he was working with, climbed down, on a rope, into the hole, to see what it was down there.
 He was really amazed to discover a huge skull with big sharp teeth.
 He had never seen such an animal.
 Later, he would find that it was the skull of an extinct type of bear, the Caverna Bear (Ursus spelaeus).
 It had disappeared 17.000 years ago.

 The cave got its name after the speologists found a huge amount of bones of this Caverna Bear.
 It is thought that, at one point in time, a large group of bears were living inside this cave and an earthquake closed the only exit.
 All the bears died trapped inside.